 Lifted shoeprints (dust marks) may slowly fade in time.
 For very weak prints this may be noticeable after storing them for a few days.
 This will depend on the temperature.
 The lower the temperature, the slower they will fade.
 This, however, should not be a concern, since lifted shoeprints can easily be photographed after removing the cover sheet.
 Oblique lighting will show details which are not visible before photography.
 So far, we know of no materials that fade on the Gellifter surface before adequate photographs have been taken.

 For best results you should not replace the cover sheet.
 Transportation of the lifted print is of course more difficult then.
-We suggest using double-sided adhesive tape and a clean, shallow cardboard box, like the ones that photographic paper comes in.
+We suggest using double-sided adhesive tape and a clean, shallow cardboard box, like the ones that photographic paper came in (inside surfaces covered with paper).
+Fading on storage is slower when the gellifter is left uncovered.
+Of course storing them in this way takes special measures.

 When shoeprints contain very coarse material, e.g. sand, you may expect difficulties when replacing the cover sheet.
 Small air bubbles are likely to collect around coarse particles.
 If too many are present, the cover sheet will not adhere properly to the Gellifter.
 Several measures can be taken to avoid these problems.
 First of all, it may be advisable to photograph the shoeprint before lifting it.
 Secondly, the lifted print can be photographed on the crime scene before the cover sheet is replaced.
 Thirdly, instead of replacing the cover sheet, the Gellifter can be put in a clean box (e.g. a photographic paper box) and taped to the bottom.
 Fourthly, the cover sheet can be secured to the Gellifter with staples or adhesive tape, to prevent movement which would allow the coarse particles to destroy characteristic details.

 Prints can easily be photographed with reproduction lighting in a dark room.
-The oblique lighting (from e.g. a film spot at a 45° angle) should come from one side.
-The film of the camera has to be parallel to the Gellifter.
+The lighting (from e.g. a film spot at a 45° or higher angle) can come from one or two sides.
+The sensor of the camera has to be parallel to the Gellifter.
 All reflections should be avoided, therefore photographing should be done in a totally dark room.
 To avoid reflections, the camera should be shielded from the light source (e.g. with black cardboard).
 Next to the Gellifter, a ruler should be present, together with a case number or the like.
 Before photographing the print, the cover sheet must be removed.
 To avoid contamination, care should be taken to work in a dust-free environment (e.g. no smoking while photographing).

 In the case of powdered shoeprints, much more light is reflected towards the camera.
 Therefore, shorter exposure times need to be used.
 The same holds for lifted (powdered) fingerprints.
 For reproduction of all the details in dust prints, the weakest ones (or the part farthest away from the spot) should provide the criterion for the exposure time.
-Relative overexposure of other parts is corrected in printing.
 To be certain that a good reproduction is made, a cascade of three exposures is normally taken.

 Due to the oblique lighting, the side of a Gellifter closest to the lamp receives more light than the other side.
 Therefore, it is advisable to put the side of the Gellifter with the weakest details closest to the light source.